 - Table title.
-If you have set a title on the table edit page, you will see it here in a
+If you have set a title on the table edit page, you will see it here as

 <h3> HTML element.
-You can show or hide the title from the page by disabling the corresponding switch in the ‘display’ tab of table settings.
+You can show or hide the title from the page by enabling or disabling the corresponding switch in the ‘display’ tab of table settings.

 - Selector for number of entries.
-This is a dropdown selectbox, where the front-end user can choose how many rows does he/she wants to have in the table.
-If you specify a number of rows in the table edit page in the plugin back-end, this value will be pre-selected by default.
+This is a dropdown selectbox, from which the front-end user can choose the number of rows he/she wants to have in the table.
+If you specify a given number of rows in the table edit page in the plugin back-end, this number will be pre-selected by default.

 - TableTools block.
-This block contains buttons for Column Visibility toggle, CSV, Excel, PDF export, also copy to clipboard function and print view.
-See section below for more details about TableTools extension.
-If the table is editable, the Add new, Edit and Delete buttons are also inserted in this block.
-If “Clear filters” feature is enabled it will render Clear filters button as well.
+This Table tools block contains buttons for Column Visibility toggling, CSV, Excel, PDF export, the copy to clipboard function, and print view.
+See the section below for more details regarding the TableTools extension.
+If the table is editable, the Add new, Edit, and Delete buttons are also present in this block.
+If “Clear filters” feature is enabled, the Clear filters button will render as well.

 - Global table search field.
-This input field allows front-end users to filter the table contents by some value.
-The algorithm searches within all cells, and shows only rows where at least one of the cells contains the value entered in the search field.
-If the table does not use server-side processing feature, it will also search by multiple parts, e.g. input “Asia 12” will search by both values “Asia” and “12” in all cells.
-In tables with server-side processing this is not implemented because of implied performance burden.
+This input field allows front-end users to filter the table contents by a given value.
+The algorithm searches within every cell, and displays only the rows in which at least one of the cells contains the value entered in the search field.

 - Active (sorted) column.
-The column that is slightly highlighted is the current active column, which means that the table data is sorted by the values from this column in ascending or descending order.
-You can see the direction of the small triangle near the column heading: up means ascending order, down means descending.
-Sorting rules depend on the column type that you have provided, see documentation section 6 for more info on column types and features.
+The slightly highlighted column is the current active column, which means the table data is sorted by the values from this column in ascending or descending order.
+You can see the direction of the small triangle near the column heading: up means ascending order, down means descending order.
+Sorting rules depend on the column type that you have provided.
+(See documentation section 6 for more info on column types and features.)

 - Sorting trigger button.
-The same triangle can be used to activate the sorting on a different column, or change the sorting direction.
-If you press control when clicking on the sorting trigger button you can sort by two columns.
+The same triangle can be used to activate the sorting on a different column, or to change the sorting direction.
+If you press “Control” when clicking on the sorting trigger button you can sort by two columns.

 - Advanced filtering block.
-The advanced filtering block is visible if you enabled advanced filtering for the table in the back-end (see this documentation section for more details on the table setup).
-Each column gets a separate filtering input, which allows users to filter the table data by the values in this column.
+The advanced filtering block is visible if you’ve enabled advanced filtering for the table in the back-end (see this documentation section for more details on the table setup).
+Each column receives a separate filtering input, which allows users to filter the table data by the values in this column.
 See this documentation section for detailed overview of the advanced filtering block.

 - Info section.
-In this section you can see how many rows does the table have, and which rows are currently shown.
+In this section you can see how many rows the table has, and which rows are currently shown.

 - Pagination controls.
-Using this controls user can navigate through the pages.
-Each page contains as many rows as the user defines per each table.
+The user can use these controls to navigate through the pages.
+Each page contains as many rows as the user defines for each table.

-Front-end editor is available only for MySQL-based tables with front-end editing and server-side processing feature enabled.
-If you configure the front-end editing for the table you get additional tables in the TableTools block: Edit, New and Delete buttons.
-Also it will be possible to select rows in the table by clicking them.
+The front-end editor is available only for MySQL-based tables with front-end editing and server-side processing features enabled.
+If you configure front-end editing for the table, you’ll get additional tables in the TableTools block: Edit, New and Delete buttons.
+You can also select rows in the table by clicking on them.

-When a row is selected, or when you click on the “New” button, you will get the editor popup.
-The exact look of the popup will depend on the table that you created and configured.
+When a row is selected, or when you click on the “New” button, the editor popup apears.
+The exact look of the popup will depend on the table you created and configured.

 - Column names – in the left side you will see the column names.
 For each column a separate entry will be rendered.

-- Editor inputs – To the right of each column name the editor inputs will be rendered.
-Exact look of each input will depend on the configuration that you define for it.
-Please see documentation chapter 7 for detailed information and instructions on all possible input types and front-end table editing in general.
+- Editor inputs – to the right of each column name, the editor inputs will be rendered.
+The exact look of each input will depend on the configuration you defined for it.
+Please see documentation chapter 7 for detailed information and instructions on all the possible input types and front-end table editing commands and options.

-- Front-end editor navigation and control – in this area users can see different buttons that allow the to navigate through table entries and control the editing process:
+- Front-end editor navigation and control – in this area, users can view the different buttons that allow them to navigate through table entries and control the editing process:

 - Prev & Next: navigate between the rows in the table.
-Also switches the pages of the table.
+This command also switches the pages of the table.

-- Apply and add new: save the entry, but do not close the dialog.
+- Apply and add new: saves the entry, but does not close the dialog.

-- OK: save the entry and close the editing dialog.
+- OK: saves the entry, and closes the editing dialog.

-Charts (wpDataCharts) are also a part of wpDataTables front-end.
-There are not much elements:
+Charts (wpDataCharts) are also a part of the wpDataTables front-end.
+There are only a few elements, and they are:

 - Title – you can remove it from the page if you don’t need it.

-- Axes – the chart axes (e.g. Date, Hits for this example) are customizable and you can define your own labels for them.
+- Axes – the chart axes (Date, Hits for this example) are customizable, and you can define your own labels for them.

-- Series – series are the main data representing element of charts.
-Their outlook depend on the rendering engine and the chart type that you choose – they can be columns, bars, lines, areas, pie slices, etc.
+- Series – series are the main data representing elements of charts.
+Their characteristics depends on the rendering engine and the chart type you choose – they can be columns, bars, lines, areas, pie slices, etc.

-- Legend – legend shows the chart series names, and also can be used to toggle them for the Highcharts rendering engine.
-It can be removed in the chart settings.
+- Legend – legend shows the chart series names, and can also be used to toggle them for the Highcharts rendering engine.
+Legend can be removed in the chart settings.

 - Grid.
 Grid below the axes can be toggled in the chart settings.